top of page

 By Athena Witter, Founder, Engine Pop

-At Content London 2025, I moderated a conversation with Dominic Burns (TikTok) and Fiona Campbell (BBC Three) that captured a defining moment for our industry: the shift from platform-specific commissioning to audience-first IP ecosystems.
+At Content London 2025, I moderated a conversation with Dominic Burns (TikTok) and Fiona Campbell (BBC Three).
+This discussion captured a defining moment for our industry: the shift from platform-specific commissioning to audience-first IP ecosystems.

-The session explored how fan culture, creators and television now intersect to build cultural momentum and how partnerships between platforms and broadcasters are reshaping discovery, development and talent pipelines.
+The session explored how fan culture, creators, and television now intersect to build cultural momentum.
+Partnerships between platforms and broadcasters are reshaping discovery, development, and talent pipelines.

-What emerged is more than a collaboration; it is a new operating model for digital-first entertainment.
+What emerged is more than collaboration; it is a new operating model for digital-first entertainment.

 Why TikTok and BBC Three Came Together